ssan93/ssan93/README.md

 <h2>💬 About me</h2>

-I'm a Engineering Graduate specializing in Computer Science and also a full-stack web engineer with hands-on experience in Javascript.
+I'm an engineer specializing in Computer Science and also a full-stack web engineer with hands-on experience in Typescript.

 Outside of tech, I love to do sports, enjoy music and food.
 If you are around Seoul, drop an email and let's catch-up over a coffee!